Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: The Set-up

 the issue of {\it time inconsistency} arises: an optimal strategy we find today may no longer be optimal at future dates.
 Specifically, suppose an optimal stopping time $\widetilde \tau_x\in\T$ exists for \eqref{supJ}, for all $x\in\R^d$.
 The problem \eqref{supJ} is said to be time-consistent if for any $x\in\R^d$ and $t\ge 0$,

 If the above condition fails to hold, \eqref{supJ} is said to be time-inconsistent.

 A critical condition time consistency hinges on is the tower property of conditional expectations.
-In the worst case (or best-case) scenario, \cite{ES03} shows that time consistency holds if the set of priors is {\it rectanguler}, i.e., stable under pasting conditional distributions.
-Similar stability conditions are proposed under great generality in the literature of mathematical finance; see \cite{NvH13}, \cite{BaySong14}, \cite{ETZhang14}, and \cite{NutzZhang15}.
+In the worst case (or best-case) scenario, \cite{ES03} shows that time consistency holds if the set of priors is {\it rectanguler}, i.e., closed under conditioning and stable under pasting.
+Similar conditions are proposed under great generality in the literature of mathematical finance; see \cite{NvH13}, \cite{BaySong14}, \cite{ETZhang14}, and \cite{NutzZhang15}.
 The technical endeavor in these works ensures certain tower property of nonlinear conditional expectations in the form of \eqref{worst case}, so that time consistency follows.

 By contrast, time inconsistency is inherent in \eqref{supJ}.
-Even when the priors are stable under pasting, an $\alpha$-maxmin objective does not uphold time consistency.
+Even when the set of priors is rectangular, an $\alpha$-maxmin objective does not uphold time consistency.
 This is demonstrated in detail through an optimal stopping problem in Section 7 of \cite{Schroder}, as well as in a simple two-period model in Section 2 of \cite*{BLR16}.

+\begin{remark} When the set of priors is dominated (i.e., a reference measure $\mathbb{P}$ exists such that $\Q\ll \P$ for each prior $\Q$), ambiguity aversion can be modeled via an entropic penalty term (``minimal penalty'' in the literature).
+As specified in \cite{BayKaYao}, the expected payoff under each prior $\Q$ is penalized by its distance from $\P$, and the resulting robust optimal stopping problem is still time-consistent.
+Our framework differs from this in two ways.

+Technically, we do not require the set of priors to be dominated, thereby allowing for more general forms of model ambiguity, such as volatility uncertainty (under which priors can be mutually singular).
+Economically, the entropic penalization assumes (i) an agent already has a specific belief (the reference measure $\P$) and (ii) he is ambiguity-averse---so that the expected payoff under a prior $\Q$ is weighted by how much $\Q$ differs from his belief $\P$.
+This paper assumes neither (i) nor (ii).
+Through the $\alpha$-maxmin objective, we cover a wide range of ambiguity attitude---from extreme ambiguity aversion ($\alpha=1$) to pure ambiguity loving ($\alpha=0$)---without the need of a specific belief form the agent. \end{remark}